New Grading Model Overview- Updated

 Three students — three very different stories

 The holistic model rewards real learning, genuine effort, and strong character — and it catches students who let AI do their work for them.
-Here are three real-number examples showing exactly how the model works.
+Here are three real-number examples.

 MR